beesbridge/beesbridge.github.io/docs/blogs/data-mapping/data_mapping_genai.md

 ```

 > Open AI's API is well documented and easy to use.
 You can find the API documentation [here](https://platform.openai.com/docs/api-reference/introduction).
-In above example, the API key should be first generated on Open AI's platform and stored in the environment variable `MEDICAID_OPENAI_API_KEY`.
+In above example, the API key should be first generated on Open AI's platform and stored in the environment variable `OPENAI_API_KEY`.

 Upload all the JSON files to the vector using using `file_batches.upload_and_poll` method.
 This method will load the files in batches and poll the status of the upload.
 The files will be processed in parallel, and the embeddings will be generated for each data element.

 ```python
 def upload_json_files_to_vector_store(vector_store_name, json_dir):